loomio/loomio-docs/user_manual/src/groups/integrations/mattermost/index.md

 # Mattermost integration
 _Connecting your Loomio group notifications to your Mattermost team chat._

 Loomio can send notifications into your Mattermost channels when new discussions, proposals, comments, votes, and outcomes occur.
-Get key updates, at the right time, on important discussions and decisions.

-After choosing the Mattermost channels where you want to receive notifications, and from which Loomio groups or subgroups, you will choose which kinds of events you want that channel to be notified of (comments, polls, outcomes... [see below](#select-notifications)).
-Read on for step-by-step instructions for integrating.

-*These webhook integrations are currently in public beta testing, we would like to hear your [feedback](https://loomio.org/contact/?utm_campaign=mattermost-integration-help&utm_term=help) about how it works for your group.*

 ---